-(e) Maximum number of shares available for issue
+(e) Maximum number of shares available for issue (continued)

-- (i) Subject to the Listing Rules, the overall limit on the number of shares which may be issued upon exercise of all outstanding share options granted and yet to be exercised under the Scheme 2011 and any other scheme of the Company must not, in aggregate, exceed 30% of the shares in issue from time to time (the "Overall Limit").
-No options shall be granted under any share option schemes of the Company (including the Scheme 2011) if this will result in the Overall Limit being exceeded. - (ii) Subject to the Overall Limit, the total number of shares which may be issued upon exercise of all options to be granted under the Scheme 2011 and any other share option schemes of the Company adopted by the Group must not, in aggregate, exceed 10% of the shares in issue as at the date of the approval of the Scheme 2011 (the "Scheme Mandate Limit"), unless shareholders' approval has been obtained.
+(ii) Subject to the Overall Limit, the total number of shares which may be issued upon exercise of all options to be granted under the Scheme 2011 and any other share option schemes of the Company adopted by the Group must not, in aggregate, exceed 10% of the shares in issue as at the date of the approval of the Scheme 2011 (the "Scheme Mandate Limit"), unless shareholders' approval has been obtained.
 Options lapsed in accordance with the terms of the Scheme 2011 will not be counted for the purpose of calculating the Scheme Mandate Limit.